Sandra Méndez Hernández: Legislative career

-The PRI tapped Méndez to be an alternate local deputy to the LV Legislature of the Congress of the State of Mexico, between 2003 and 2006.
+The PRI tapped Méndez to be an alternate local deputy to the 55th session of the Congress of the State of Mexico, between 2003 and 2006.
 She served as a legal advisor to the PRI parliamentary group and also worked at the municipal-level PRI in Tultitlán.
 After her term as alternate deputy ended, Méndez returned to the local government, becoming an official with the municipal Civil Registry.

 In 2009, voters sent Méndez to the federal Chamber of Deputies for the first time.
-In the LXI Legislature of the Mexican Congress, she was a secretary on the Youth and Sports Commission.
+In the 61st Congress, she was a secretary on the Youth and Sports Commission.
 She also served on commissions for Equity and Gender; Population, Borders and Migratory Matters; and Special for the Automotive Industry.

 2013 saw Méndez get elected as municipal president of Tultitlán.
-Two years later, voters returned her to the Chamber of Deputies for the LXIII Legislature.
-She is the president of the Jurisdictional Commission and serves on three others: Federal District, Labor and Social Welfare, and Instructory Section, which is charged with analyzing the legality of cases presented against public officials.
+Two years later, voters returned her to the Chamber of Deputies for the 63rd Congress.
+She was the president of the Jurisdictional Commission and served on three others: Federal District, Labor and Social Welfare, and Instructory Section, which is charged with analyzing the legality of cases presented against public officials.